 Before We Go looks gorgeous, features charismatic leads and is nicely directed by Evans.

-Unfortunately, the film suffers from a weak story-line which prevents its characters from developing any real interest or chemistry.
+Unfortunately, the film suffers from a unconvincing storyline which prevents its characters from developing any real interest or chemistry.

-What makes matters even worse is that the film’s title (and decision to include a couple walking and talking around a city all night) evokes the mighty shadow of Richard Linklater’s Before Sunrise.
-Evans’ film just cannot withstand the comparison - even The Avengers couldn’t save it.
+Meanwhile, the film’s title (and decision to include a couple walking and talking around a city all night) evokes the mighty shadow of Richard Linklater’s Before Sunrise.
+Evans’ film just cannot withstand the comparison.

 Have you seen Before We Go?